1360 Human Research Protection

 University personnel involved in human research are required to submit research protocols for review and approval to the relevant Institutional Review Board (IRB).
 Human research protocols cannot commence without approval or exemption determination by the IRB.

 The University recognizes, however, that the protection of human subjects participating in research transcends traditional department jurisdictions and is not the sole responsibility of the IRB.
 The University therefore extends the HRPP to incorporate compliance, education, and informatics components of the HRPP office as well as investigator and departmental oversight responsibilities to allow for an integrated program for research subject protection initiatives as they relate to the individual and the unit’s core function in supporting the research enterprise.
-Other institutional offices and committees involved in research oversight and administration may include, but are not limited to, Grant and Contract Administration, Office of the Provost, Office of Research Compliance and Education, University Conflict of Interest and Conflict of Commitment Committee, the Yale Center for Clinical Investigation, the Yale Cancer Center, the Pediatric Protocol Review Committees, the Biological Safety Committee, the University and YNHH Radiation Safety Committees, the Radioactive Drug Research Committee and departmental representatives.
+Other institutional offices and committees involved in research oversight and administration may include, but are not limited to, Office of Sponsored Projects, Office of the Provost, Office of Research Compliance, University Conflict of Interest and Conflict of Commitment Committee, the Yale Center for Clinical Investigation, the Yale Cancer Center, the Pediatric Protocol Review Committees, the Biological Safety Committee, Yale University (YU) and Yale New Haven Health (YNHH) Radiation Safety Committees, the Radioactive Drug Research Committee and departmental representatives.

 Reason for the Policy